 After this, weekly regular watering should suffice.
 Applying liquid fertilizer once a week or apply a slow release fertilizer to help to develop a healthy root system.

-Keep plants pinched back and pruned to encourage them to grow bushy rather than spindly and trailing manner.
+Keep plants pinched back and pruned to encourage them to grow bushy rather than in a spindly and trailing manner.

 NOTE: Some people report skin irritation when coming in contact with the sap when handling cuttings.

-Wandering Purple Jew plants will die back during cold winter months outdoors.
+Wandering Purple Jew plants will die back outdoors during the cold winter months.
 Fear not, if you plant correctly and help establish a good root system they will reappear come springtime.